Would you like to do a private tour of Merida in the Yucatan?

 A great way to see a town or city is to take a private tour with a local guide.
 To fully understand the city of Merida in Mexico we reached out to Yucatan Travel to assist us.

-“Humberto is the top guide in Merida and he is famous,” said Maria from Yucatan Travel.
+“Humberto is the top guide in Merida and he is famous,” said Maria.
 We were heading back from the restaurant Crabster in Progreso after experiencing one of the best seafood meals we had in over a year.
 Progresso is a port city 30 minutes out of Merida, with silvery-white beaches and the longest pier (6.5km) in Mexico.
 With many restaurants to choose from along the beachfront, Maria’s choice of the recently opened Crabster was well received by us.

 As we arrived at the Wyndham Hotel where we were staying, Humberto was there waiting for us eager to get started.
 Humberto, with the cheeky smile, and of indeterminate age, greeted us warmly and settled into the front seat of our minibus.
 “Vamos,” he said to our driver Jorge and off we went.